swiss-seismological-service/sed-SeisComP-contributions/apps/scvsmag/descriptions/VS.rst

 ----------

 The SeisComP VS modules are free and open source, and are part of the SeisComP distribution from Seattle v2013.200.
-They are distributed under the `SED Public License for SeisComP Contributions`_.
+They are distributed under the terms of the `GNU Affero General Public License`_.

 References